 Origin of laal maas

-You may use tomato puree too, to check the spice levels in balance at the same time ensuring the redness of gravy.
+You may use tomato puree too.
+This helps to check the spice levels in balance and ensures the redness of the gravy.
 In my house, my daughter also loves lamb curry, but can’t stand spice (typical British!), hence have to keep spice meter on low.

 Difference between Laal maas and Rogan josh